ganarajpr/express-angular/README.md

 ## How to use

-Clone the angular-express-seed repository and start hacking!
+Clone the express-angular repository and start hacking!

 ### Running the app